 - Strategies for adaptation of treatment interventions

-- On September 26, 2018 SCLARC hosted a second training by Dr. Sweetland for vendor service providers and SCLARC staff, Supporting Adults with Dual Diagnosis (ID/MH): Understanding the Complicating Factors of Diagnosis, Treatment and Cross Systems Collaboration
+- On September26, 2018 SCLARC hosted a second training by Dr. Sweetland for vendor service providers and SCLARC staff, Supporting Adults with Dual Diagnosis (DI/MH): Understanding the Complicating Factors of Diagnosis, Treatment and Cross Systems Collaboration.

 Other Project Documents